scrapy/scrapy/docs/topics/request-response.rst

     :param url: the URL of this request
     :type url: string

+    :param callback: the function that will be called with the response of this request (once its downloaded) as its first parameter.
+For more information see :ref:`topics-request-response-ref-request-callback-arguments` below.
+       If a Request doesn't specify a callback, the spider's :meth:`~scrapy.spider.BaseSpider.parse` method will be used.
+       Note that if exceptions are raised during processing, errback is called instead.

+    :type callback: callable

     :param method: the HTTP method of this request.
 Defaults to ``'GET'``.
     :type method: string